 Wolf Creek

 Skiers in southeast Colorado, New Mexico, and even Texas are lucky to have one of Colorado’s snowiest ski resorts, Wolf Creek, in their backyard at good prices.
 Daily adult lift tickets are $91, while they are $103 over select peak weekends.
-Wolf Creek is a small Colorado ski resort with 1,600 skiable acres, but there’s a variety of terrain, and plenty of powder days for everyone to enjoy.
+Wolf Creek is a small Colorado ski resort with 1,600 skiable acres, but there’s a variety of terrain and plenty of powder days for everyone to enjoy.
 It was actually the first ski Colorado ski resort to open for the 24-25 season, opening on October 22.
 Reasonably priced accommodations can be found to the west of the mountain in nearby Pagosa Springs and South Fork.
 Both towns also have good dining options.
 Pagosa Springs offers the bonus of its hot springs for soaking.

 » View Wolf Creek Lodging Options